 You can demonstrate your knowledge in different ways:

-During the summer months, Boswell-Bèta in Utrecht provides additional courses and exams in the subjects of mathematics, physics, chemistry, and biology.
+Boswell-Bèta provides additional courses and vwo exams in the subjects of Mathematics, Physics, Chemistry, and Biology.
 More information about the courses and the exams that can be taken is available on the Boswell-Bèta website.